Cost Guides, Home Inspection

 Average Home Inspection Cost by State

-Many homes in the US are about 1500 heated square feet or less.
-Your home’s location, square footage, and foundation style often determine how much your home inspection costs.
-Below is the average price for a home inspection for a 1500 SF house (does not include ancillary services):
+Below is the average cost of a home inspection for a 1500 SF house (does not include ancillary services):

 StateCost (1500 SF)